Wolfe2x7/Desolve/README.md

 end
 ```

-Note: This may not work with older/unusual OBJ formats.
+Note: This script may not work with older/unusual OBJ formats.